Republicans see indictment as boon for Trump in 2024

-Republicans are rushing to defend former President Donald Trump after his indictment on Thursday in an alleged hush-money scheme, in a sign that the criminal charges could bolster his standing in the 2024 presidential race and ease his path to the GOP nomination.
+Republicans are rushing to defend former President Trump after his indictment on Thursday in an alleged hush money scheme, signaling that the criminal charges could bolster his standing in the 2024 presidential race and ease his path to the GOP nomination.

 The indictment doesn’t bar Trump from running for the White House.
 Yet it marked an extraordinary turn for the former president, who is seeking to reclaim the Oval Office after a 2020 loss that roiled the GOP and sparked a party-wide reckoning over Trump’s political instincts and broader appeal among the country’s voters.